 "Pray For Rain" Cody Johnson

-Cody Johnson‘s “Pray For Rain” taps into something that connects all Texans, the plead for a good rainy season.
-Johnson’s plea may be short and simple, but it’s as earnest and honest as they come.
+Cody Johnson's "Pray For Rain" taps into something that connects if you're a Texan: the plead for a good rainy season.
+Johnson's plea may be short and simple, but it's as earnest and honest as they come.
 With so many connected to agriculture, a good rain can change the tides and lift the spirits of all Texans.

 Key Line: "And daddy'd say goodnight son, I love you and pray for rain."

 Texas songwriter Paul Cauthen wrote "Flatland" back when he was half of the country soul band Sons of Fathers.
 The fun-loving "Flatland" is straightforward and lively as possible.
 Like many Texans, Cauthen is up for a good-natured good time, no matter the time of day.